NB Psychiatry

 An Example of Dissociative Disorder

 For example, a person with DID may have an alter that is a child, and another alter that is a confident and assertive adult.
-The children’s alter may surface during times of stress or trauma, and the adult alters may take control during everyday life.
+The child may surface during stress or trauma, and the adult alter may take control during everyday life.
 The person may not be aware of the other alters or have memory gaps of events that occurred while the other alters were in control.

 risk factors of dissociative disorder